 HMRC is proposing to allow unincorporated business with up to £150,000 of turnover to use the cash basis for their financial filings.
 This would allow certain adjustments for debtors, creditors etc. to be ignored.

 Unincorporated landlords will be able to use the cash basis, so will only need to declare rental income they have actually received.
 Conversely, only payments actually made in the tax year would be allowable.
 Relief for the costs of buying furniture etc. would be give on a replacement basis.

-It is not clear, but no turnover limit may be likely for landlords who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
+There may be a £150,000 turnover limit for landlords (to be confirmed) who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
 The cash basis would, as is already the case for individual landlords, operate by reference to the tax year (from 6 April to following 5 April).

 Businesses will be able to make voluntary payments on a pay-as-you-go basis via their digital accounts.
 Any voluntary payments made will appear in the digital account of the taxpayer or business as a credit and will be allocated against liabilities as they become due, across their range of taxes.
 Any unused credits will be carried forward for future use.
 Taxpayers will be able to choose how and when to pay.

 Businesses will send details of their income and expenditure to HMRC once a quarter.
 New businesses will have to submit their first update within four months of commencement.
 Businesses eligible for three line accounts will be able to submit a quarterly update with only three lines of data (income, expenses and profit).
 There will be time after the end of each accounting period to make any adjustments to the updates that have been filed.

 Most companies will also have to file quarterly updates to HMRC, though exact details have yet to be published.
 Companies will not be enrolled into MTD until at least around 2030.